influxdata/helm-charts/charts/kapacitor/README.md

 ## Introduction

-This chart bootstraps a Kapacitor deployment and service on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+The Kapacitor Helm chart uses the [Helm](https://helm.sh) package manager to bootstrap a Kapacitor deployment and service on a [Kubernetes](http://kubernetes.io) cluster.

 ## Prerequisites